popphp/popphp/README.md

 $app->run();
 ```

 Any request that comes to that front controller will be routed accordingly.
-For example:
+For example,
+the request `/`:

 ```bash
 $ curl -i -X GET http://localhost/
 ```

-The `/` request would route to and execute the `MyApp\Controller\IndexController->index` method.
+would route to and execute the `MyApp\Controller\IndexController->index` method.

 [Top](#popphp)